The Best Vegan Queso You’ll Ever Eat

 If you love spicy food, I suggest using a hot salsa and adding more pickled jalapeños to taste.
 If you’re sensitive to spicy foods, you can try adding fewer of the pickled jalapeños and choosing a mild salsa.

 Note: It’s easier to add additional heat to this recipe than take it away, so if you’re not sure, add fewer jalapeños than you think you need initially.
-You can always taste the queso, then add more to your liking if need be.
+You can always taste the queso, then add more later if need be.

 If you are serving the queso as a dip, it’s even better served warm!